mahaliahr/tidalcycles-project-v2/README.md

 **Possible Constraints:**

-1. Single Sound Source: Create an entire track using variations of a single sound or sample.
+Single Sound Source: Create an entire track using variations of a single sound or sample.

-2. Silence as an Element: Intentionally incorporate periods of silence within your track, using them as rhythmic or dramatic elements.

-3. Monophonic Composition: Use only one note at a time throughout the track, avoiding chords and harmonies.
+Monophonic Composition: Use only one note at a time throughout the track, avoiding chords and harmonies.

-4. Reverse Sounds: Utilise backward sounds or melodies to create a unique texture.
+Reverse Sounds: Utilise backward sounds or melodies to create a unique texture.

-5. No Percussion: Build a track without any traditional percussive elements, focusing on melody and harmony.
+No Percussion: Build a track without any traditional percussive elements, focusing on melody and harmony.

-6. Ambient Only: Create a track that is entirely ambient, focusing on mood and atmosphere rather than rhythm and melody.
+Ambient Only: Create a track that is entirely ambient, focusing on mood and atmosphere rather than rhythm and melody.

-7. Fixed BPM: Stick to a predetermined beats-per-minute (BPM) that you don't usually work with.
+Fixed BPM: Stick to a predetermined beats-per-minute (BPM) that you don't usually work with.

-8. Imposed Narrative: Base your track on a pre-written story or poem, translating the narrative or emotions into music.
+Imposed Narrative: Base your track on a pre-written story or poem, translating the narrative or emotions into music.

-9. Harmonic Constraints: Limit yourself to a specific chord progression or a set of chords for the entire piece.
+Harmonic Constraints: Limit yourself to a specific chord progression or a set of chords for the entire piece.

-10. Field Recordings: Incorporate field recordings, whether natural sounds, cityscapes, or household noises.
+Field Recordings: Incorporate field recordings, whether natural sounds, cityscapes, or household noises.

-11. Human Voice Only: Use only the human voice (yours or samples) as the sound source for your track.
+Human Voice Only: Use only the human voice (yours or samples) as the sound source for your track.

-12. Algorithmic Rules: Set up specific rules or algorithms for your composition process, like a set order for introducing and removing elements.

-13. Remix Challenge: Take one of your older tracks and remix it under a new constraint.
+Remix Challenge: Take one of your older tracks and remix it under a new constraint (did for January)

-14. Spatial Constraints: Experiment with the stereo field, perhaps confining sounds to only left, right, or centre channels.
+Spatial Constraints: Experiment with the stereo field, perhaps confining sounds to only left, right, or centre channels.

-15. Texture Focus: Focus on creating a track with a specific texture, like smooth, gritty, or granular sounds.
+Texture Focus: Focus on creating a track with a specific texture, like smooth, gritty, or granular sounds.